EddieStn/movember/README.md

 #### Project Aim

+To create a plaform where men can come together and connect with others over shared interests.
+They will be able to create and comment on blog posts and sign up to online and in-person events.

+Uniquely, the platform will be designed to provide as few as possible barriers for men initially joining the platform (no expectations and the option to remain anonymous).
+As they grow more comfortable and at ease on the platform they can choose to start contributing and become more visible.
+When ready, they can then take the next steps into asking questions about events and then signing up and going along.

+#### Mission Statement

 “When the leap is too great, step by step the impossible becomes achievable.
 Supporting men across the chasm from loneliness to connection, friendship and belonging, through shared interests.”

-The flow chart shows how users might negotiate that chasm step by step through our site.
+The flow chart below plans how users might negotiate that chasm step by step through our site.

 ![Flow diagram showing how a user might negotiate the chasm between loneliness to connection, friendship and belonging](documentation/planning/negotitating-the-chasm.drawio.png)